Festival Hotel Festac Lagos: Redevelopment

-Golden Tulip Festac
+Festival Hotel Festac Lagos

 Durbar Hotel was redeveloped by investors as Golden Tulip Festac.
-It is the first hotel managed in Nigeria by the Golden Tulip Group.
+It is the first hotel managed in Nigeria by the Groupe du Louvre.
 The hotel is set up to differentiate itself from competitors with the creation of a tropical garden.
 But the hotel is also known for its conference halls.
 It has 14 conference and meeting rooms.
+In 2018, Groupe du Louvre ceased managing the hotel, which was subsequently renamed the Festival Hotel Festac Lagos under the management of the Zurich-based Premium Swiss Hospitality.

 The Residences

 In 2016, United Property Development Company opened The Residences, a residential development on eight floors and consisting of 192 units.
 The intention of the developers is to construct an independent power plant that will ensure electricity supply to the residents.

 Festival mall

 Developed by UPDC, festival mall is a retail complex with Shoprite as the anchor.
 The redevelopment project was conceived as an entertainment and retail outlet for residents within the Amuwo-Odofin and Satellite Town, Lagos areas of Lagos.

 The mall has 46 stores occupying a space of 10,071 square meters.
 It is very close to diamond estate, which is along Festac extension.
 A part of Amuwo-Odofin local government.